hughperkins/coriander/README.md

 This lets you build CUDA code for OpenCL devices.

-## Why?

-Goal is to be able to build tensorflow for OpenCL.

 ## How it works

 Host-side, we need convert the cuda kernel launch code into opencl kernel launch code.